autotelik/datashift_spree/README.markdown

 ##### Data Import/Export

-Once you have data prepared you can import it using task :
+Once you have data prepared you can import it using task `thor datashift_spree:load:products` :

+Details

 ```
 thor datashift_spree:load:products

   -i, --input=INPUT                            # The import file (.xls or .csv)